omar-almasry11/my-portfolio/src/blog/Building Scalable RTL Design Systems for Arabic Websites: Strategies for Enterprise Success.md

 ---

-### c, Grid Systems Maintain LTR Order in RTL Contexts
+### c.
+Grid Systems Maintain LTR Order in RTL Contexts
 CSS Grid does not automatically reverse column order in RTL mode, leading to incorrect product listings or UI layouts.

 #### Why does this happen?